AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 The lack of memory usage control can cause the L2 cache memory usage to grow over time by accumulating the stale cache.

-To avoid memory exhaustion L2 cache implementation in Magento will clear the storage when certain threshold is reached.
+To avoid memory exhaustion of L2 cache implementations, Adobe Commerce clears the storage when a certain threshold is reached.
 The default threshold value is 95%.

 It is important to adjust the L2 cache memory maximum usage based on project requirements for cache storage by either of the two options: